KaisenAmin/c_std/config/README.md

 ## Overview

-The ConfigFile library is a versatile and easy-to-use solution for handling configuration files in C. It allows developers to read, modify, and save configurations in the standard INI file format.
+The ConfigFile library is a versatile and easy-to-use solution for handling configuration files.
+It allows developers to read, modify, and save configurations in the standard INI file format.
 The library supports sections, key-value pairs, and comments, making it ideal for managing configuration data in various C applications.

 ## Features